mohdbinharun56/NextJS-Fundamentals/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 ## Next Fundamentals
 A basic landing page design and routing the diferent page are rendered.
+In here, also invoked form validation using the react hook library for Register Form and vanila JavaScript for validate Signin Form.
 # Create components
 ```bash
 1. titlebar.tsx